 Here are some projects that I have worked on over the past few years.
 All of them are free and the code is open-source under various licenses.
+If you enjoy any of these projects, consider supporting my development work on Patreon.

 Peek allows you to preview dozens of types of documents, without downloading them.
 Just hover over a file's link, and Peek will display an interactive preview instantly.
 The extension supports PDFs, Office documents, videos, audio, Google Docs links, and more.